Can you learn Japanese in 5 minutes?

 Well, obviously (hopefully!) you already know that there’s no way to learn an entire language in just five minutes.
 Not until we’re at the stage where we can plug some kind of microchip into your brain.

-But can you learn Japanese in five minutes per day?
+But can you learn Japanese in five minutes a day, if you commit to study every day?

 Well, that’s a different question.